 Pre-K parents are required to participate in a total of 12 Parent Participation hours- which can include a variety of seminars, attending orientation, parent conferences, Center programs, chaperoning for field trips, or volunteering in or on behalf of the class.

-Door Access/ Key FOB
+Door Access/ Key FOB (Currently limited due to COVID 19)

 The safety of your children is a major objective of HELC.
 As reminders, please make note of the important points listed below: